Clare Gilbert: Education and training

-Gilbert was born in Croydon and educated at Croydon High School for Girls GPDST.
+Gilbert was born in Croydon and educated at Croydon High School for Girls (GPDST).
 She qualified in medicine at Bristol University in 1976.
 After qualifying, she worked as a clinical ophthalmologist in Bristol Eye Hospital for 3 years, and then in Leeds and Bradford for 7 years.
-She then worked as an MD in the Department of Pathology at the Institute of Ophthalmology, London (1987-1990).
-During this time she took part in a clinical trial of Mectizan for the treatment of onchocerciasis in Sierra Leone.
-This confirmed her desire to pursue a career in international eye health.
+She then worked as an MD in the Department of Pathology at the Institute of Ophthalmology (IoO), London (1987–1990).
+During this time, she took part in a clinical trial of Mectizan for the treatment of onchocerciasis in Sierra Leone.

-In 1990, she joined the International Centre for Eye Health (ICEH), Department of Preventive Ophthalmology at the Institute of Ophthalmology, and in 1995 completed an MSc in Epidemiology at LSHTM.
+In 1990, she joined the International Centre for Eye Health (ICEH), Department of Preventive Ophthalmology at the IoO, and in 1995 completed an MSc in Epidemiology at LSHTM.
 In 2002 the group moved to the London School of Hygiene & Tropical Medicine.
 Gilbert co-directed ICEH between 2002 and 2020.
 Gilbert was appointed as Professor of International Eye Health in 2008.

 Research

-Gilbert's research focus is on the frequency, causes, and control of blinding eye diseases in children in low and middle-income countries.
+Gilbert's research focus is on the frequency, causes, and control of blinding eye diseases in children in low and middle-income countries; glaucoma in Africa, and integrating primary eye care for children into primary health care in Africa.

 One of Gilbert's contributions was to develop a system for classifying the causes of blindness in children in collaboration with the World Health Organization (WHO).
-Data collected by Gilbert and others raised awareness of the regional variation in the causes and magnitude of blindness in children, and control became one of the priorities of the global strategy of WHO and the International Agency for the Prevention of Blindness to eliminate avoidable blindness, VISION 2020 – the Right to Sight.
-Gilbert's research findings have been crucial for the development and planning of eye care programs for children in Africa, Asia, and Latin America.
+Data collected led to this becoming one of the priorities of the global strategy of WHO and the International Agency for the Prevention of Blindness (IAPB), the VISION 2020 - the Right to Sight strategy, as well as the development and planning of eye care programs for children in Africa, Asia, and Latin America.

-Much of Gilbert's research has focused on retinopathy of prematurity (ROP), a blinding eye condition that can affect infants born preterm.
-She was the first to describe ROP occurring in low and middle-income countries and described the 3rd epidemic of ROP blindness.
+Gilbert has also researched on retinopathy of prematurity (ROP), a blinding eye condition that can affect infants born preterm.
 Cataracts in children and refractive errors are other areas of research interest.

 Other areas of Gilbert's research include national population-based surveys of blindness and visual impairment in Pakistan, Nigeria, and Sri Lanka, glaucoma, and school eye health.

-Gilbert has published over 350 papers in peer-reviewed journals and has written 27 book chapters.
-She has supervised 13 Ph.D./MD students and examined 12 Ph.D. candidates from other universities.
+Gilbert has published almost 400 papers in peer-reviewed journals and has written 27 book chapters.
+She has also supervised and examined 15 Ph.D./MD students.

-Programme development

-Gilbert has led or taken part in almost 40 national regional workshops designed to bring together all the experts and agencies responsible for preterm infants.
-This has led to the development of new programmes in some countries, and to the expansion or improvement of services in others.
-Gilbert also initiated and led a large-scale pilot project for ROP in India, supported by the Queen Elizabeth Diamond Jubilee Trust between 2012 and 2019.